 Section 2.
 Terms.
 Officers shall serve a two-year term.
 An officer may not hold the same office for more than two successive terms.

 Section 3.
 Elections.
 Officers are elected to a two-year term by a majority vote of the Coalition members present at the annual meeting.
-Officers shall be nominated by the Steering Committee at least two months prior to the annual meeting.
+Officers shall be nominated by the Steering Committee.
 With the consent of each nominee, the nominations shall be submitted to the membership at least one month prior to the annual meeting.
 Additional nominations may be submitted by the Coalition membership with the consent of the nominee.

 Section 4.
 Vacancies.
 In case of a mid-term vacancy, the Steering Committee may elect by majority vote a successor to fill the vacancy.
 Officers so elected serve until the next annual meeting, when they may stand for election to a full term.

 ARTICLE V. MEETINGS

 Section 1b.
 Coalition Annual Meeting.
 An annual meeting shall be held as indicated in Article V, 1b above, for the purpose of electing Steering Committee members and its officers, and hearing reports on the business of the organization from the previous year.
-Coalition members shall be notified in writing at least on month prior to the date of the meeting.
+Coalition members shall be notified at least on month prior to the date of the meeting.

 Section 2a.
 Steering Committee Meetings.
 Steering Committee meetings shall be held monthly.
 The Chair may cancel monthly meetings if they determine a quorum would not be available.
 Regular Steering Committee meetings are open to any member of the Coalition.

 Section 2b.
 Steering Committee Special Meetings.
-Special meetings may be called at any time by the Co-Chairs for the purpose of conducting business.
+Special meetings may be called at any time by the Chair for the purpose of conducting business.
 Closed meetings may be held with the approval of the Steering Committee.